-A qualified income trust must be drafted.
+A qualified income trust must be drafted by an elder care attorney who focuses on Medicaid planning.
 Then the Miller Trust is brought to a bank to open up a qualified income trust bank account (literally, just an account in the name of the trust).
 The existing checking account, which receives social security and/or pension income will be set up to automatically transfer that income, as it is received, into the new Qualified Income Trust account.
-From the trust account, the trustee will write a check for the personal-needs allowance either to the medicaid recipient's personal account (or to the nursing home where personal accounts are often opened for residents to use for things like haircuts and other niceties).
+From the trust account, the trustee will write a check for the personal-needs allowance either to the Medicaid recipient's personal account (or to the nursing home where personal accounts are often opened for residents to use for things like haircuts and other niceties).
 The trustee can also write a check to the spouse if there is an income allowance.
 The Miller Trust trustee will then disburse all remaining amounts toward specified health insurance costs, special medial services and the remainder to the skilled nursing facility.

 Qualified Income Trust Limitations